ChenyuLi/pd8_KingJames-ChenyuL-JamesK/README.md

 Overview of Project:
  - This is a Pokemon RPG Game.
+ - Pokemons are creatures that trainers tame and train to battle with other trainers.
  - Player starts with one of three starter pokemons
  - Player battles wild pokemon and also other trainers' pokemon to gain experience.
  - Open world.
 Player is free to do as he/she wishes.